Sansevieria or (san-se-vi-ah) in the Lily family,

 …are very sensitive to the kind of water you use.

-Chlorinated water from the tap is known to be harmful to plants.
+Chlorinated water from the tap is known to be harmful for plants.

 Chlorine buildup in the soil might make it difficult for snake plants to get enough nutrients.